 The incidence of adrenocortical tumors in children is extremely low (only 0.2% of pediatric cancers).
 Adrenocortical tumors appear to follow a bimodal distribution, with peaks during the first and fourth decades.[2,3] Childhood adrenocortical tumors typically present during the first 5 years of life (median age, 3–4 years), although there is a second, smaller peak during adolescence.[4,5,6]

 In children, 25 new cases are expected to occur annually in the United States, for an estimated annual incidence of 0.2 to 0.3 cases per 1 million individuals.
 Internationally, however, the incidence of adrenocortical tumors appears to vary substantially.
-It is particularly high in southern Brazil, where it is approximately 10 to 15 times that observed in the United States.[8,9,10,11]
+In southern Brazil, it is approximately 10 to 15 times higher than that observed in the United States.[8,9,10,11]

 Female sex is consistently predominant in most studies, with a female to male ratio of 1.6:1.0.[3,5,6]

-Germline TP53 mutations are almost always the predisposing factor.
+Germline TP53 mutations are almost always the predisposing factor for adrenocortical tumors.
 The likelihood of a TP53 germline mutation is highest in the first years of life and diminishes with age.
 Predisposing genetic factors have been implicated in more than 50% of the cases in North America and Europe and in 95% of the Brazilian cases.

 Patients with Beckwith-Wiedemann and hemihyperplasia syndromes have a predisposition to cancer, and as many as 16% of their neoplasms are adrenocortical tumors.
 Hypomethylation of the KCNQ1OT1 gene has also been associated with the development of adrenocortical tumors in patients without the phenotypic features of Beckwith-Wiedemann syndrome.
 However, less than 1% of children with adrenocortical tumors have these syndromes.